LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Discussion

 \subsection{Threats to Validity}

-\textbf{Internal Threats.} The primary threat to the internal validity of our study is the soundness of the static analysis used for function location and result annotation.
-Given that Python is a dynamic programming language, the lightweight object type resolution method we employed may have missed some function calls of deprecated and replacing APIs during the matching process.
-In the future, we aim to address this issue by implementing advanced type inference techniques.
+\textbf{Internal Threats.} The primary threat to our study is the soundness of the static analysis used for function location and result annotation.
+Given that Python is a dynamic programming language, the lightweight object type resolution and alis resolution we employed may have missed some function calls of deprecated and replacing APIs during the matching process. \hkf{Nevertheless, they did not contribute bias to deprecated APIs or replacing APIs in our extracted function calls.} In the future, we aim to address this issue by implementing advanced type inference techniques.
 Additionally, our study currently focuses on function-level API deprecation, overlooking parameter-level deprecations.
-Future research should investigate a broader range of deprecated API categories to provide a more comprehensive analysis.
+Future research would investigate a broader type of deprecated APIs to provide more comprehensive~analysis.

-\textbf{External Threats.} A primary threat to the external validity of our study lies in the choice of Python libraries and the evaluated LLMs.
+\textbf{External Threats.} A primary threat lies in the choice of Python libraries and LLMs.
 To mitigate this threat, we reused libraries examined in previous studies and introduced three popular deep learning libraries to ensure diversity and timeliness.
-For the LLMs, we selected models covering various architectures, model sizes, training corpora, and training strategies to ensure the generalizability of our findings.
+For the LLMs, we selected models covering various architectures, model sizes, training corpora, and training~strategies to ensure the generalizability of our findings.
 Another external threat is that the study was conducted solely on the Python language, which may limit the applicability of our findings to other languages such as Java and C\#.
-In the future, we plan to explore the impact of library evolution on LLM-based code completion across a broader range of programming languages.
+In the future, we plan to explore the impact of library evolution on LLM-based code completion across a broader range~of~programming~languages.